Badang: Related locations

 Badang's grave is told to be located in Buru Island, part of the Riau Archipelago administered by modern-day Indonesia.
 In nearby Great Karimun, there is a sloping cliff where its stone is engraved describing indentations said to be Buddha's footsteps but is also associated with Badang; a Taoist shrine (keramat) has since been erected around it.

 Relation to the Singapore Stone

 A depiction of Badang lifting the Singapore Stone at National Day Parade 2016.

 The Singapore Stone is a fragment of a large slab of rock that sat at the mouth of the Singapore River.
 It is currently on display at the National Museum of Singapore.
 The slab was blown up in 1843 and only fragments remain.
-One folklore for the slab's origin is that it was lifted and thrown by Badang, during one of his feats of strength.
+One folktale for the slab's origin is that it was lifted and thrown by Badang, during one of his feats of strength.